ceford/cefjdemos-data-jdm-help-en/articles/mail/mail-templates.md

 ## Description

-Mail Templates are used to adjust the layout of various system email messages.
+Mail Templates are used to send system email messages.
+The Mail Options allow sending Plain Text or HTML messages or both.
+If only one method is selected the alternative will not be present in the message edit form.

 ### Common Elements

-Some elements of this page are covered in separate Help
+Some elements of this page are covered in separate Help articles:
-articles:

 * [Toolbars](jdocmanual?article=help/common-elements/toolbars).
 * [List Filters](jdocmanual?article=help/common-elements/list-filters).